-If you want more patients coming to your medical practice, investing in search engine optimization (SEO) and online marketing can make a world of difference and help you get them!
-Like compound interest, gains can be exponential.
+In today’s market, the growth of a medical practice depends in large part on how fast it can be found on the internet.
+If you want more patients coming to your chiropractic, pain management, or general practitioner practice, investing in search engine optimization (SEO) and online marketing can make a world of difference.
+Like compound interest, the gains can be exponential.

 If the concepts of SEO are new to you, don’t fret.
-We’ve compiled a list of what every pain management doctor, general practitioner and chiropractor needs to know about SEO so that by the end of this article, you’ll have a plan to construct a successful digital marketing campaign that will bring new patients into your waiting room.
+We break down what every pain management doctor, general practitioner and chiropractor needs to know about this essential digital marketing solution, and how SEO works in bringing new patients into your waiting room.

 A website is key for any business in the modern age, and chiropractors, pain management specialists and general practitioners are no exception.
 Your website should have a minimum of five main pages which include: